Nomination form for election in line with law passed by Parliament: Baloch - Pakistan Observer

 Baloch further said that a ten member central parliamentary board of the MMA had been constituted.
 Its members are Liaqat Baloch, Muhammad Akram Durrani, Allama Arif Wahidi, Muhammad Khan Leghari, Hafiz Abdul Karim, Asadullah Bhutto, Muhammad Aslam Ghauri, Allama Ramzan Tauqir, Rana Shafiq Pasroori, and Muhammad Fiaz Khan.

-The JI SG said that the MMA candidate would be the one who has been issued ticket by the central parliamentary board and in case of any dispute, the decision of the supreme council would be final.
+The JI SG said that the Muttahida Majlis-e-Amal candidate would be the one who has been issued ticket by the central parliamentary board and in case of any dispute, the decision of the supreme council would be final. —INP

+Nomination form for election in line with law passed by Parliament: Baloch

+Secretary General, Jamaat-e-Islami (JI) Liaqat Balochhas said that the form of the nomination papers for the elections was in line with the law passed by the parliament and the appeals of the government and the Election Commission in the Supreme Court in this respect were most likely to be accepted.